CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/architecture-code/practical-example-section2.md

 ## Lesson 10: Basic Example #10: Update the Port

+  The previous lessons established the core concepts of Ports and Adapters.
+Now, we are making some important architectural refinement by moving from generic interfaces to context-specific Ports

-  The ideal is not for us to simply create a "portas" folder and place all of our interfaces inside of it.
-The ideal is to define the ports inside the contexts they are being used.
-This is, if we have an interface specific to the user, in the instructor's opinion it is best to create this interface inside the 'usuario' folder.
+  The idea isn't just to drop interfaces into a single "portas" folder.
+That's a temporary step.
+The real goal is to be coherent and define the ports inside the contexts they belong to

-  Define an interface `ColecaoUsuario` that will handle the communication with the `usuarios` table.
-This interface will define a `inserir` method.
-When inserting something in the database, is not a common approach, on real projects, to return the inserted object.
-Insertion functions often return a void or a Promise<void>.
-  If eventually it encounter an error, it throws an exception, otherwise, it simply returns the function in a way the user knows it was successful.
-Which is a more compatible implementation for databases.

-  This way, we can now start to "narrowing" our project's names and start making changes beginning with the BancoEmMemoria

-    . since it handles only a user registration, change it to UsuarioEmMemoria.
-    . utilize the Usuario interface to type the user and the function return . inside the Colecao type, with contain a generic port and the type of the collection is any, we are going to change it and use the ColecaoUsuario defined inside the usuario folder

     .
-Once it is implemented, we can go back to the use case, modify the generic colecao to use ColecaoUsuario, which is a more specific one and even by changing the adapters the tests continue running normally

-### DB Connection Adapter

-  Now that we have defined our knex file configured, inside the knex folder, we are going to define a `ColecaoUsuario` specific to knex,
+If an interface is specific to managing user data, it belongs right next to the `User` entity and its `Use cases`, inside the `usuario` folder

+  This grouping makes sure that when we look at the `usuario` module, we see everything related to users, be them entities, business logic, and its contracts (ports) needed for it.

+  ### Defining the User-Specific Port: `ColecaoUsuario`

+  We can start by defining this context-specific port.
+This interface will handle all communication according with the `usuarios` data table.

+  And the reason why the inserir method's return is a Promise<void> and not the actual user, is because in real-world projects, database insertions functions rarely return the full object.
+They often return nothing or a Promise<void>.
+  Success is implied by the return; and errors are signaled by throwing an exception.

+### Refactoring the `BancoEmMemoria` adapter

+  Since our existing in-memory database only handles users insertion.
+We can also make it specific and align it wit the new refactorings

+    Therefore, we are going to follow some steps:

+    1. Rename: Change the class from the generic `BancoEmMemoria` to `UsuarioEmMemoria`.
+    2. Typing: The adapter now explicitly implement the new `ColecaoUsuario`, and the usuarios will adhere to the `Usuario` interface we've created

+    And by changing the adapter name and type to be specific to `Usuario`, we narrow its responsibility, making the code cleaner and easier to read

+### Implementing the database adapter

+With the port defined, we can create an adapter based on knex, and it will handle the actual SQL connection

+### Centralized knex connection

+Inside knex folder, we can create a file to export the configured connection object.
+Which will act as a reusable code among the resources that can make use of the db.
+This will happen by exporting a `conexao` constant as default, which will be the result of calling knex library `knex` method and invoke it wrapping our connection as argument: e.g. `knex(config)`

+Now our ColecaoUsuarioDB can simply import conexao and call:
+  `await conexao.table("usuarios").insert(usuario)`

-  ### Shared folder
+  ### Shared dependencies folder

-    instead of placing the `ProvedorCriptografia` inside the ports folder, one option would be to create a shared folder and place it inside that folder, in case many use cases make use of it.
+    instead of placing the `ProvedorCriptografia` inside the ports folder, one option would be to create a shared folder and place it inside that folder, in case multiple use cases make use of it.
-    If no other scenario uses the cryptography expect the user, it would be specific for the `usuario` needs and we could move it together with the `ColecaoUsuario`.
+    If no other scenario uses the cryptography except the user, it would be specific for the `usuario` needs and we could move it together with the `ColecaoUsuario`.

     In other words, if everything that has to do with a certain entity, like its use cases, its entities, and its necessities